backspaces/agentscript/config/cleantheme/tutorials/JavaScript.md

 ## Eloquent Javascript

-Here is a much loved book: https://eloquentjavascript.net/
+Here is a much loved free online book: https://eloquentjavascript.net/

 ![Image](/config/cleantheme/static/Eloquent.jpg)

-This is a complete, easy to use reference, "Modern JavaScript": https://javascript.info/
+Also there is a complete, easy to use reference, "Modern JavaScript": https://javascript.info/

 ![Image](/config/cleantheme/static/Modern1.jpg)